DilanCF/ENEE447-notes/lecture notes/Lecture23.md

 ![alt text](img/Lecture23/image-38.png)

-Index table is like an array, and you need to decide uprfotn how many blocks it may need.
+Index table is like an array, and you need to decide upfront how many blocks it may need.

 With the linked file, you can keep extending it without the same problem